Sushmita-Ghosh/React_Interview_Practice/README.md

 #### Summary:

-> The parent comp creates a ref (React.createRef) and attaches it to the child comp
+> The parent comp creates a ref (React.createRef) and attaches it to the child comp.

 > The child comp recieves the ref as prop and attached it to the native "input" element - such that the parent can now access the native input element.

 > The child comp forwards the ref from parent to the native inp element.

 > We can use ref forwarding while dealing with HOC or external library in react.